Summary: Ss Basil the Great and Gregory Nazianzen, Bishops & Doctors of the Church.

 Basil wrote both a longer and a shorter Rule for monastic life as well as doctrinal writings on the divinity of Christ, the role of the Holy Spirit and the theology of the Trinity (three persons and one nature).
 He also edited a eucharistic liturgy which is still in use and bears his name.

-Basil’s friendship with Gregory, whose father was a bishop
+Basil’s Friendship with Gregory, his father was a bishop

 Gregory also came from a very Christian family with many saints and his father was bishop of Nazianzos.
 Gregory became a friend of Basil while both were students first at Caesarea and later at Athens.
 For a while he joined Basil at his monastic community at Annesoi in Pontus.
 His ageing father put pressure on him to come home and help him manage the home bishopric.
 Contrary to his own inclination, he agreed to be ordained priest, then fled to Basil for ten weeks and eventually returned to write a work on the nature and duties of the priesthood.